koszalix/rewrite-helper/README.md

 # Disclaimer
-This software is still in development, documentation too
+This software is still in development
 # Rewrite helper
 This is a program for managing DNS rewrites in [AdGuardHome](https://github.com/AdguardTeam/AdGuardHome).
 Main idea behind this software is to add failover functionality to dns rewrite.